The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Rikin Shah

-Yeah, so I had four questions basically.
+Yes.
+So I had four questions basically.
 So the first one is on the growth.
-So on the growth, you know, you’re clearly restructuring the mix towards mid yielding segment which partly is reflecting in your margin performance as well.
-So when does this restructuring largely gets done?
-You reach your target mix and we can expect the bank to grow in line or maybe faster than the system.
+So on the growth, you’re clearly restructuring the mix towards mid-yielding segment, which partly is reflecting in your margin performance as well.
+So when does this restructuring largely gets done, you reach your target mix and we can expect the bank to grow in line or maybe faster than the system?
 So that’s number one.
-Second, if I look at the reported margins, they are up 12 basis points sequentially but the lending spreads are broadly flat.

-So you know, if you could just provide some walkthrough of where this reported NIM improvement is coming from.
-Third is on casa.
-So you know this is again second quarter of a good CASA traction.
-Last quarter we saw saha momentum was good, it sustained this time and this quarter even CAA has picked up.
-So just wanted to check on CAS specifically any period and chunky balances that may get potentially reversed or you know, this is real organic improvement in CAR as well.
-That we saw in the quarter and fourth and the last one just, you know, wanted to get a sense on when does.
+Second, if I look at the reported margins, they are up 12 basis points sequentially, but the lending spreads are broadly flat.
+So if you could just provide some walk-through of where this reported NIM improvement is coming from.
+Third is on CASA.
+So this is again second quarter of good CASA traction.
+Last quarter, we saw SA momentum was good.
+It sustained this time and this quarter, even CA has picked up.
+So I just wanted to check on CA specifically.
+Any period-end chunky balances that may get potentially reversed?
+Or this is a real organic improvement in CA as well that we saw in the quarter?
+And fourth and the last one, just wanted to get a sense on when do we expect the first tranche of fund infusion from Blackstone coming in?
+Would it be in 4Q FY26 or maybe 1Q FY27?

 Rikin Shah

-I am assuming you are measuring momentum by the last quarter.
+I’m assuming you are measuring momentum by the last quarter.

 Rikin Shah

-But I will just re qualify it by saying that there are usually of course bump ups that happen in the quarter end due to nature of the business.
-But we should, that is why we disclose our averages through the quarter and if you see the average growth, growth in averages also are quite healthy.
-So therefore if you remain focused on the averages that we report, it will tell you that it is reasonably secular.
-CASA growth of course is a.
-There is no one silver bullet we have used.
-It is factor of multiple things including better productivity on brand from branches, newer products.
+And if you see the average, growth in averages also are quite healthy.
+So therefore, if you remain focused on the averages that we report, it will tell you that it is reasonably secular.
+CASA growth, of course, is — there is no one silver bullet we have used.
+It is a factor of multiple things, including better productivity from branches, newer products.
+It’s a combination of various things, and this journey, of course, continues.
+We can do more, and we will continue to focus on that.

-It’s a combination of various things.
-And this journey of course continues.
-We, we can do more and we will continue to focus on that.
-On the Blackstone, of course we are awaiting final regulatory approvals on that.
-So we are hoping that this quarter it will get in the last quarter will get done.
+On the Blackstone, of course, we are awaiting final regulatory approvals on that.
+So we are hoping that this quarter, it will get — in the last quarter, we’ll get done.
 That’s our expectation.
 We’ll keep you posted with the actual development on that.
-NIM walkthrough again.
-Nim, my broad comment will be NIM again is no one single silver bullet.
-It is a combination of multiple things that improve our nim.

 Venkatraman Venkateswaran